The Palm Beach Post: Recent operations

 In March 1996, PalmBeachPost.com was launched.

 In June 2008, the leaders of The Post decided to focus on the core readership area of Palm Beach County and southern Martin County.
 Faced with economic downturn and a changing industry, The Post reduced its payroll of 1,350 to about 1,000 and closed bureaus in Stuart, Port St. Lucie and Delray Beach.

 In December 2008, The Post closed its presses and moved printing to the Deerfield Beach plant of the Fort Lauderdale Sun-Sentinel.

 On March 18, 2018, The Palm Beach Post was sold to the New York-based New Media Investment Group Inc. in a deal worth US$42.35 million.

 In August 2018, The Post digital team launched the GateHouse Florida Digital Audience team to expand GateHouse's digital audience across Florida.

 On April 4, 2019, the longtime editor Tim Burke accepted a lucrative position worth hundreds of thousands of dollars with LRP Media Group after the sale of The Palm Beach Post and all subsidies to the New York Conglomerate, New Media Investment Group.
 LRP is currently registered as a political research group in Florida.

 On Dec.
 17, 2020, The Post named Rick Christie as its executive editor.

+Staff

+Holly Baltz, Hannah Phillips, Jane Musgrave and Kristina Webb, are four writers and editors who earned second-place honors in the Class A division for the Frances DeVore Award for Public Service, the Florida Press Club's 2026 Excellence in Journalism competition's top award, for "Jeffrey Epstein: The Grand Jury Papers," a series of reports on the newspaper's litigation to release a 2006 grand jury transcript in the late convicted sex offender's case.

+The Society of Professional Journalists Green Eyeshade Excellence in Journalism annual Award, for journalists working in the Southern United States, recognized Holly Baltz, Jane Musgrave, Hannah Phillips; and Kristina Webb.

+Holly Maxwell Baltz is the award-winning investigations editor.
+Baltz has worked, by 2025, for The Palm Beach Post for 34 years, after her first professional journalism job at the Raleigh News & Observer.
+Baltz has worked as the South Carolina bureau editor at the Charlotte Observer.
+Baltz has a bachelor's degree in journalism from the University of South Florida.

+Hannah Phillips covers civil and criminal court proceedings at The Palm Beach Post since 2022.